SausageFrog/dotfiles/README.md

 # -----------------------------------------------------------
-# SausageFrog AwesomeWM dotfiles
+# AwesomeWM dotfiles
 # Contain AwesomeWM, ZSH, NVIM config folders.
-# This AwesomeWM rice is based on 420 post on r/UnixPorn.
+# This rice is based on 420 post on r/UnixPorn.
 # -----------------------------------------------------------